rasor/rasor.github.io/content/2018/2018-04-15-OpenShift.md

 ### MiniShift

-I downloded and unzipped [minishift/minishift](https://github.com/minishift/minishift/releases) for Windows.
+I downloaded and unzipped [minishift/minishift](https://github.com/minishift/minishift/releases) for Windows.
 It could be unzipped to anywhere.
 I chose `C:\Program Files\`, so after unzip the MiniShift path was `C:\Program Files\minishift-1.15.1-windows-amd64`.
-That path had to be added to the enviroment %path%.
+That path had to be added to the environment %path%.

 ```bash
 # Verify minishift can be reached from any local path